Stardown-app/Stardown/README.md

 * clicking the extension's icon
 * pressing `Ctrl/Cmd+Shift+U` (this can be customized in your browser's settings)
 * right-clicking the page and choosing "Copy markdown link to here"
-* selecting text, right-clicking it, and choosing the same option ("Copy markdown link to here")

-In Chrome, selecting text before right-clicking it gives the benefit of adding a [text fragment](https://web.dev/articles/text-fragments) to the markdown link.
+In Chrome, selecting text before right-clicking it and choosing "Copy markdown link to here" gives the benefit of adding a [text fragment](https://web.dev/articles/text-fragments) to the markdown link.

-In all browsers, Stardown's right-click copy option will attempt to make a link that directs to the part of the page you right-clicked (it works if the HTML element you right-clicked has an `id` attribute).
+In all browsers, Stardown's "Copy markdown link to here" context menu option attempts to make a link that directs to the specific part of the page you right-clicked.
+This uses a text fragment or any `id` attribute of the HTML element you right-clicked, or both.

 ## development